Wavepacket and Reduced-Density Approaches for High-Dimensional Quantum Dynamics: Application to the Nonlinear Spectroscopy of Asymmetrical Light-Harvesting Building Blocks: Abstract

 \section{Abstract}

 Excitation-energy transfer (EET) and relaxation in an optically excited building block of poly(phenylene ethynylene) (PPE) dendrimers are simulated using wavepackets with the multilayer multiconfiguration time-dependent Hartree (ML-MCTDH) method and reduced-density matrices with the hierachical equations of motion (HEOM) approach.
 The dynamics of the ultrafast electronic funneling between the first two excited electronic states in the asymmetrically \textit{meta}-substituted PPE oligomer with two rings on one branch and three rings on the other side, with a shared ring in between, is treated with 93-dimensional \textit{ab initio} vibronic-coupling Hamiltonian (VCH) models, either linear or with bilinear and quadratic terms.
-The linear VCH model is also used to model an open quantum system.
+The linear VCH model is also used to calibrate an open quantum system that falls in a computationally demanding non-perturbative non-Markovian regime.
 The linear-response absorption and emission spectra are simulated with both the ML-MCTDH and HEOM methods.
-The latter is further used to explore the nonlinear response regime and the expected EET fingerprint in the time-resolved transient absorption (TA) spectra and excited stimulated emission (ESE) with delta-like impulsive laser pulses.\\ \emph{Keywords: } high-dimensional quantum dynamics, open quantum dynamics, excitation-energy transfer, nonlinear spectroscopy, light-harvesting dendrimers.
+The latter is further used to explore the nonlinear regime towards two-dimensional (2D) spectroscopy.
+We illustrate how a minimal VCH model with the two main active bright states and the impulsive-pulse limit in third-order response theory may provide at lower cost polarization-sensitive time-resolved signals that monitor the early EET dynamics.
+We also confirm the essential role played by the high-frequency acetylenic and quinoidal vibrational modes. \\ \emph{Keywords: } high-dimensional quantum dynamics, open quantum dynamics, excitation-energy transfer, nonlinear and 2D spectroscopy, light-harvesting dendrimers.